haipinglu/ScalableML/README.md

 ## Spring 2019 by Haiping Lu for the first half (five sessions)
 * Session 1: Introduction to Spark and ShARC (HPC)
 * Session 2: RDD, DataFrame, ML pipeline, & parallelization
-* Session 3: Scalable matrix factorisation for collaborative filtering
+* Session 3: Scalable matrix factorisation for collaborative filtering in recommender systems
 * Session 4: Scalable K-means clustering
 * Session 5: Scalable PCA for dimensionality reduction The second half will be taught by **Mauricio A Álvarez**.